CDCgov/reportstream-sftp-ingestion/README.md

 Go installed on your machine

 ## Using and Running
-To run the application use
+To run the application use the below command

 ```shell
 go run .